tetratelabs/kong2eg/README.md

   ]
 ```

-## Migrate Your Kong Gateway to Envoy Gateway
+# Migrate Your Kong Gateway to Envoy Gateway

+## Kong Plugins Migration

+As the demo shows, the Kong2Envoy lets you continue using your existing Kong plugins for request and response processing, even after migrating from Ingress to Gateway, enabling a smoother transition.
+You can then gradually replace those plugins with Gateway API [HTTPRoute filters](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteFilter) and [Envoy Gateway API Extensions](https://gateway.envoyproxy.io/docs/api/extension_types/) at your own pace.

-You can use the sample configuration in the manifests directory as a reference for migrating your Kong Gateway to Envoy Gateway.
+You can use the sample configuration in the kong2envoy directory as a reference for migrating your Kong plugins to Envoy Gateway.

 1. Create a `EnvoyProxy` resource to deploy kong2envoy as a sidecar to Envoy Proxy.